thalfor/JS_studies_FreeCodeCamp/README.md

 We have two types of folders here:

-- FS, HTTP, PATH: this ones are for studies about the respective subjects in JS.
+- Subjects: this ones are for studies about specific subjects in JS.
-- all of the other are projects / exercises.
+- Exercises: projects / exercises that were done to concluse courses or about studies of my own.

 ---